CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 ### Task 6: Disable host pool autoscaling

+In this task, you’ll disable autoscaling by unassigning the scaling plan from the host pool.

 > **Note:** To ensure that the autoscaling configuration will not affect other labs, you will remove the host pool assignment of the scaling plan you implemented in this lab.

 1. Navigate to **Azure Virtual Desktop** page, in the **Manage (1)** section of the vertical navigation menu, select **Scaling plans (1)**, and then, on the **Scaling plans** page, select **az140-scalingplan412e (2)**.